Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: Conclusion

 We proposed \gls*{dansep}, a distributed \gls*{lmmse}-based algorithm for node-specific signal estimation in topology-unconstrained \glspl*{wasn}.
 The algorithm achieves rapid convergence toward the centralized \gls*{mwf} estimate without requiring a fully connected (\gls*{fc}) topology.
 To increase convergence speed, a tree-pruning strategy was introduced that maximizes the number of neighbors at the updating node.

 The results demonstrate that \gls*{dansep} serves as an effective single-algorithm replacement for the combined use of \gls*{danse} and \gls*{tidanse}.
-It consistently outperforms \gls*{tidanse} in non-\gls*{fc} networks and matches the convergence speed of \gls*{danse} in \gls*{fc} topologies, while significantly reducing the amount of data exchanged between nodes in that case.
-The choice of tree-pruning strategy is shown to be a key factor in achieving these improvements, as it directly influences the rate of convergence.
+It consistently outperforms \gls*{tidanse} in non-\gls*{fc} networks and matches the convergence speed of \gls*{danse} in \gls*{fc} topologies, while reducing the amount of data exchanged between nodes in that case.
+The choice of tree-pruning strategy is shown to be a key factor in achieving these improvements.

-However, challenges remain, particularly with respect to online operation.
-The \gls*{dansep} algorithm, in the same way as \gls*{danse} and \gls*{tidanse}, requires the spatial covariance matrices (\glspl*{scm}) needed for filter update to be re-estimated at each iteration, which limits its practical applicability in scenarios requiring high-speed adaptivity.
-Attempting to bridge this gap is a promising direction for future work towards the deployment of \gls*{dansep} in real-world \glspl*{wasn}.